Emerald Eagle Scholars

 Check out the information below to learn about each Pin Program!

-The Pin Program for Excellence in Service seeks to move past the community service hour requirement for first year Emerald Eagle Scholars.
+The Pin Program for Excellence in Service seeks to move past the community service hour requirement for first-year Emerald Eagle Scholars.
 For students interested and passionate about service, we add to their community service experiences by providing a series of six workshops centered on the Social Change Model of Leadership.
-This gives students the opportunity to network with other first year Scholars passionate about service and connect their experiences engaging in service to social change.
-This spring, we will be highlighting Food Insecurity in this Pin Program.
+This gives students the opportunity to network with other first-year Scholars passionate about service and connect their experiences engaging in service to social change.
 After successful completion of the Pin Program, students will earn an Achievement Pin to proudly display on their Emerald Eagle Scholars graduation stole!

 The Pin Program for Leadership is a six-week leadership workshop series grounded in learning and applying leadership theory to reach academic, career, and personal success.
 We will work to identify your leadership skills, understand your values, build your personal mission statement, and start to make your goals become reality.
 At the end of this program, you will receive an Achievement Pin to proudly display on your Emerald Eagle Scholars graduation stole!

-Pin Program for Global Exploration (Summer Study Abroad)
+Pin Program for Global Exploration - Summer 2019 - Bilbao, Spain

 The Pin Program for Global Exploration is the annual Emerald Eagle Scholars study abroad experience!
-A group (numbers vary) of Emerald Eagle Scholars will be selected to spend four weeks in Oaxaca, Mexico.
+A group (numbers vary) of Emerald Eagle Scholars will be selected to spend three weeks abroad.
 It is important to note that the application process has three components: an online application; a UNT Faculty or Staff Recommendation Form; and an interview (if selected).

-All first year Emerald Eagle Scholars who are engaging in a work study position must complete this confirmation form.
-For the Spring 2016 semester, this form must be completed by March 1st.
-If you have not found a work study position by March 1st, you must engage in the 15 hours of community service experiences per semester.
+- For the Spring semester, for first-year Emerald Eagle Scholars, the On-Campus Job Confirmation Form will open on January 1st, 2019 and must be completed by March 15th, 2019.
+If you have not found an on-campus job by March 15th, 2019, you must engage in the 15 hours of community service experiences per semester.
 Please document those service hours using the Community Service Form above.

 Liz Perkins, Administrative Coordinator